 Cory catches the subway home.
 He feels good.
-When things are going great, Cory feels ok about his job.
-When his blog is going ok, he feels sensational.
-It’s just a tradeoff in this profession.
+When things are going great, Cory feels okay about his job.
+When his blog is going okay, he feels sensational.
+It's just a tradeoff in this profession.

 He checks his viewer rating on his Bieber blog.

 "Hmmm.
 Not bad.
 Maybe I should write more celebrity news," Cory thinks.